php-fig/fig-standards/proposed/module-identification.md

 5. Version rules
 ----------------

-The version semantics follows the specification of [Semver][] with the following
+The version semantics follows the specification of [Semver 2.0.0-rc.1][] with the following extension for development builds:
-extension:

-The word snapshot is used for the following build types:

-- development builds that may not be covered by version control (builds from local workspaces with uncommited changes)
-- nightly builds
-- builds from build tools or continuous integration servers prior tagging a version

-The snapshots SHOULD be named in the following way:
+The dev SHOULD be named in the following way:
-    1.0.0-snapshot.<timestamp>
+    1.0.0-dev.<timestamp>
 Where timestamp (in GMT timezone) is:
     YYYYMMDDhhmmss

-Following [Semver][] snapshots will be greater than release candidates and less than the final released version: 1.0.0-rc.1 < 1.0.0-snapshot.20120903101744 < 1.0.0
+Developer builds SHOULD not be respected while ordering/comparing versions.
+A packager/ repository implementation SHOULD let the user choose which staging to use.
+It SHOULD always prefer release builds prior development builds.

-The [Semver][] rules say that the extra is compared lexically (see rule #12).
+The [Semver 2.0.0-rc.1][] rules say that the extra is compared lexically (see rule #12).
 You may use any string, for example "1.0.0-revision.3224" or "1.0.0-build.3344" in your version number but be aware that:
-- using names other than "alpha", "beta", "rc" and "snapshot" may confuse people.
+- using names other than "alpha", "beta", "rc" and "dev" may confuse people and may break frameworks and package managers.
 - build tools may order your version on wrong positions.

 To have a build number applied to a stable release you can use the plus sign, for example:
 "1.0.0+build.3344".
-See examples in [SemVer][] rule #12.
+See examples in [Semver 2.0.0-rc.1][] rule #11.

 6. Namespace mapping